Exercise Professionals

 Admission requirements

-• Safe Sport certification (required from 1 April 2024 onwards)
+- Basic Exercise Science (BES) certification or equivalent (required from 1 April 2026 onwards)

 Apply for NREP membership online through